Environmental contemporary art – the Earth in a kitchen waste bin.

 This is an example of my work on environmental issues such as global warming and climate change.
 This sculpture addresses the issues of over-consumption, environmental degradation and waste.
 I have been creating work about the state of the natural world and the environment since the 1970s.

-From most angles (as in the image on the left, above) the bin will look like any conventional bin: however when viewed from close up at the front (the image on the right, above) the observer will see that looking inside of the bin the blackness of the bin liner gives the impression of a dark void within the bin.
-Visible in the void will be a glowing representation of the earth.
-The effect will be of the earth suspended in the vastness of outer space.
-The bin will appear almost to be a portal to another dimension.
+From most angles (as in the image on the left, above) the bin looks like any conventional kitchen bin: however when viewed from the front (the image on the right, above) the opening in the bin is transformed into a portal to the cosmos, with the Earth suspended in the darkness of outer space.

-The work is a development of a concept that I had in about the year 2000, when I produced several drawings of the earth falling into a wastepaper basket.
+The work is a development of a concept that I had in about the year 2000, when I produced several environment-themed drawings of the earth falling into a wastepaper basket.
 The sculptural potential of using a real rubbish bin to create an illusion of outer space is a more recent development.